 Minimum Requirements for all Internships:

-- Interns must be at least 18 years old by the internship application due date and currently enrolled in college (or within 1 year of post-college graduation at application due date)
+Interns must be at least 18 years old by the internship application due date and currently enrolled in college

-- Interns must commit to a minimum of 200 hours but may be as high as 400 hours
+Interns must commit to a minimum of 200 hours but may be as high as 400 hours, at least 3 Shifts a week and 4 to 8 hours a shift

-- All applicants must provide a current resume and a letter of recommendation from either a professor or previous employer in their online application
+All applicants must provide a current resume and a letter of recommendation from either a professor, teacher or previous employer in their online application

-- Note that completion of an internship does not guarantee full-time or part-time job placement at TWRC Wildlife Center.
+Note that the completion of an internship does not guarantee full-time or part-time job placement at TWRC Wildlife Center.